-Companies across every industry have been cutting earnings forecasts.
+Companies across every industry have been cutting earnings forecasts through the year.
 Goldman Sachs analysts estimate corporate profits could drop 13% this year.
 They had previously expected profit growth of 7%.
 Slowing growth stokes fears of a recession, which can trigger selling.